visidata/visidata.org/videos/case-study-1.md

 * `;` to match by regex capture group
 * `$` to type columns as "currency" (a dirty float)
 * `z+` to apply an aggregator statistic to the current column and show the result
-* adding custom functions to `~/.visidatarc`
 * `~` to type a column as a string
 * `=` to create a new column by Python expression

-Since the donations are all in different currencies, Saul made a plugin called [USD](https://raw.githubusercontent.com/saulpw/visidata/develop/plugins/usd.py) that he uses at a later point of the video.
-It takes a number and a currency code or currency symbol, and converts it into US dollars based on the current day's currency rates.
-If you want to follow along with the full tutorial, to the final calculation at the very end, you will need to add it to your `~/.visidatarc` or [install it as a plugin](https://github.com/saulpw/visidata/blob/develop/docs/plugins.md).
+Since the donations are all in different currencies, Saul made a plugin called [USD](https://raw.githubusercontent.com/saulpw/visidata/develop/plugins/usd.py).
+He uses the plugin's USD() function at the final step in the case study.
+USD() takes a number and a currency code or currency symbol, and converts it into US dollars based on the current day's currency rates.
+If you want to follow along with the final step of the tutorial, before you launch your VisiData session you will need to add the USD() code to your `~/.visidatarc` or [install it as a plugin](https://github.com/saulpw/visidata/blob/develop/docs/plugins.md).
 Then its functions will be added to your session's scope.
 This is *completely optional*, and only comes to play at the end.

 Since the video's creation, [fixer.io](https://fixer.io/) has also added a user api key requirement.
 To take advantage of the usd plugin, you will also need to create an account, grab an api key, and then set  `options.fixer_key` in your `~/.visidatarc`.